civican/legisinfo/42-1/bills/C-238/bill_text.md

-# Bill C-238: An Act respecting the development of a national strategy for the safe disposal of lamps containing mercury
+# Bill C-238: An Act respecting the development of a national strategy for the safe

 ## Summary

-This enactment provides for the development and implementation of a national strategy to promote the safe disposal of lamps containing mercury.
+This enactment provides for the development and implementation of a national strategy to promote the safe and environmentally sound disposal of lamps containing mercury.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: